 Trespasser is also famous (well, infamous) for its, uh, unique approach to displaying the player's health without relying on a HUD.
 Swing the camera down and you'll see Anne's heaving cleavage, on which there's the outline of a heart tattoo that fills in as she takes damage.
 And when the tattoo is complete, she dies.
 It's preposterous, but an example of how imaginative Trespasser can be—even if, and this goes for pretty much everything in it, the execution leaves a lot to be desired.
 But hey, at least they were trying something new.

 To control the arm, you first extend it with the left mouse button.
 Then you can swing it around by moving the mouse, and grab stuff with the right button.
 But even with the sensitivity lowered, the thing has a mind of its own.
 You'll drop anything you're holding if you bump into a wall, and trying to use a fixed machine gun (as seen in the video) is basically impossible.
 It's like Surgeon Simulator, but played completely straight.
 Apparently the game was originally going to have two arms, but one was cut, which is probably for the best.

 See the unruly arm of Trespasser in action below.

 Trespasser was a bold, ambitious game, and way ahead of its time in some respects.
 The real-time physics, procedural dinosaur animation, and large, open maps were impressive for the era.
 And even today, witnessing a T. Rex for the first time is a nerve-racking moment.
 You hear her pounding footsteps way before you see her, which is an atmospheric bit of sound design, and a nice reference to the movie.
-It's tough on modern eyes, but hey, it's 20 years old, which might as well be 65 million years in terms of computer technology.
-Look out for my Reinstall for a more thorough reappraisal of the game.
+It's tough on modern eyes, but hey, it's from 1998, which might as well be 65 million years ago in terms of computer technology.
+Check out my Trespasser Reinstall for a more thorough reappraisal of the game.